loverajoel/jstips/_posts/en/javascript/2017-06-15-looping-over-arrays.md

 # Looping over arrays

-There's a few methods for looping over arrays in Javascript.
+There're few methods for looping over arrays in Javascript.
 We'll start with the classical ones and move towards additions made to the standard.

 ## while